-2.5 Proper use >
+2.5 Proper use

-- Use the turbopump only for generating vacuum. - Use the turbopump only in combination with a suitable backing pump that can deliver up to the required maximum fore-vacuum pressure. - Use the turbopump only in closed indoor areas. - Use the turbopump only for the evacuation of dry and inert gases.
+- ► Use the turbopump only for generating vacuum. - Use the turbopump only in combination with a suitable backing pump that can deliver up to the required maximum fore-vacuum pressure. - Use the turbopump only in closed indoor areas. - ▶ Use the turbopump only for the evacuation of dry and inert gases.

-2.6 Foreseeable improper use ►
+2.6 Foreseeable improper use

 Improper use of the product invalidates all warranty and liability claims.
-Any use that is counter to the purpose of the product, whether intentional or unintentional, is regarded as misuse, in particular:
+Any use that is counter to the purpose of the product, whether intentional or unintentional, is regarded as improper use; in particular:

-- Establishing the voltage supply without correct installation - Installation with non-specified fastening material - Pumping explosive media - Pumping of corrosive media - Pumping of condensing vapors - Pumping of fluids - Pumping of dust - Operation with impermissible high gas throughput - Operation with impermissible high fore-vacuum pressure - Operation with excessively high irradiated heat output - Operation in impermissible high magnetic fields - Operation in an incorrect gas mode - Venting with impermissible high venting rates - Use for pressure generation - Use in areas with ionizing radiation - Operation in explosion-hazard areas - Use in systems in which sporadic loads and vibrations or periodic forces act on the device - The causing of hazardous operating conditions by a presetting on the electronic drive unit that is contrary to the process - Use of accessories or spare parts that are not listed in these instructions
+- Establishing the voltage supply without correct installation - Installing with non-specified fastening material - Pumping explosive media - Pumping of corrosive media - Pumping of condensing vapors - Pumping of fluids - Pumping of dust - Operating with impermissible high gas throughput - Operating with impermissible high fore-vacuum pressure - Operation with excessive irradiated heat output - Operating in impermissible high magnetic fields - Operating in an incorrect gas mode - Venting with impermissible high venting rates - Using for pressure generation - Using in areas with ionizing radiation - Operating in potentially explosive areas - Using in systems in which sporadic loads and vibrations or periodic forces act on the device - Causing of hazardous operating conditions by a presetting on the electronic drive unit that is contrary to the process - Using of accessories or spare parts that are not listed in these instructions

-2.7 Personnel qualification >
+2.7 Personnel qualification